btellstrom/wovnjava/README.md

 ### 2.6. useProxy

 There is some case that wovnjava with reverse proxy cannot get translated data.
 When useProxy setting is true, wovnjava uses X-Forwarded-Host header for getting translated data.

+### 2.7. debugMode

+When debugMode is 1, wovnjava outputs debug logs.
+This setting is for development.